 Churches have been destroyed over trivial disputes.
 Split upon split upon split has been the history of Protestantism since the Reformation.
 The Amish split from the Mennonites over wearing buttons (the Amish still use hook and eye).
 And the history of American Anglicanism since the 1960s bears out the truth of this statement.
 It is extremely important to be able to distinguish between the important and the trivial, and it is important to invoke the Holy Spirit in any such dispute.
-Prayer and patience; understanding and humility; and finally selfmodern society.
+Prayer and patience; understanding and humility; and finally selfunderstanding - are we really bringing up a significant problem or is it about something I just don't like.
+In other words, ultimately, we need to listen - listen to what the Church authorities are saying, listen to what others are saying AND listen to what we are saying.
+Only through all of this can we help reform a church that needs reformation.
+Without it, the Body of Christ is torn asunder again and again and again.
 However, for anyone who wants to follow the Franciscan Order, it is a wonderful means to gain an understanding of sacrifice, of humility, of trusting God to provide, and the Christian, Godly love we can experience helping those in need.
 But, living a life of radical Christianity is not easy.
 Yet, nothing can be as powerful in reaching others for Christ, even in our rather jaded,